In today's uncertain times, it is the perfect moment to reflect on how you have been living your life.

 But that is simply not true.
-It is never too late to find success in life and it all begins with listening to your heart, filtering out the noise and following through with your dreams.
+It is never too late to find happiness in life, and it all begins with listening to your heart and following through with your dreams.

 It took us many years to find our passion and at one point in our lives, we didn't think we'd ever find it.

-There was a time when I was positive I was going to be stuck in a job I didn't love dreaming of someday.
+There was a time when I was sure that I was going to be stuck in a job I didn't love.
+I was always dreaming of someday.

 Discovering Our Passion